Ethan Allen (armsmaker): Single-shot and double-shot percussion pistols

 Allen's first firearm was the "Pocket rifle", a single-shot under-hammer percussion pistol.
 The name likely derives from the fact that most pistols of the day did not have rifled barrels, rather than any claim to extraordinary size.
 The hammer located on the bottom of the weapon allowed for target sights to be mounted on the top axis of the barrel.
-Made in .28 to .44 caliber, average barrel length was 12 inches.
-Typically sold in pairs, the pocket rifle was produced during 1837–1847.
-Though most of this period was during the Thurber partnership, markings show exclusively 'Ethan Allen', and evidence from an accounting ledger indicate that supply and distribution orders processed separately from other models of firearms.
+Made in .28 to .44 caliber, the average barrel length was 12 inches.
+Typically sold in pairs, the pocket rifle was produced from 1837–1847.
+Though most of this period was during the Thurber partnership, markings show exclusively 'Ethan Allen', and evidence from an accounting ledger indicates that supply and distribution orders were processed separately from other models of firearms.
 This likely indicates that Allen retained ownership of this model after establishing the partnership with Thurber.
-A second pocket rifle was produced under the Allen and Thurber name retaining the under-hammer design, but with much smoother lines.
+A second pocket rifle was produced under the Allen and Thurber name retaining the under-hammer design but with much smoother lines.
 The pictures the author has seen show a barrel much shorter than 12 inches, and the caption reads .36 caliber.